Elective CPD - real estate

 Each CPD activity falls into one of four learning categories which indicate the nature of an activity.
 Its categorisation is dependent on what type of training it is, who is providing the training and the number of CPD points that can be accrued per hour of an activity.
 It also prescribes the evidence required to prove attendance.

 How do I keep track of my CPD activities attended and points accrued?

 It is your responsibility to keep track of the CPD activities you have attended.
 You may find it useful to keep a CPD Training Log with details of each CPD activity completed and the CPD points accrued.
-When it comes time to apply for renewal of your triennial certificate or certificate of registration your application cannot be lodged at Australia Post without a completed CPD Training Log.
 You need to obtain and retain records for your attendance at mandatory and elective CPD activities.
 For CPD activities that attract one CPD point per hour, you need to obtain a statement of attainment, a record of completion or a certificate of attendance.
 For CPD activities that attract a half point per hour, records of attendance are needed.
 Some examples are: receipts for seminars or notes on approved videos/DVDs or multimedia programs.

 Share this page: